Urinary System

-As you know, the body is made up of different systems that all work together to keep us healthy and functioning.
+The body is made up of different systems that all work together to keep us healthy and functioning.
 The urinary system, or urinary tract, plays a big part in keeping your body running in tip-top shape.
 When it’s not working properly, it can lead to larger health issues.
-But before we can get into more in-depth topics and urologic conditions, we should understand how the urinary system works.
+But before we can get into more in-depth topics and urologic conditions, Alliance Urology is here to help you understand how the urinary system works.

 The urinary system, or urinary tract, is responsible for removing liquid waste from the body in the form of urine.
 You can think of it as your body’s drainage system.
 As a system, it filters, transports, stores, and expels the excess water and waste products in your blood.
 The filtration performed by the urinary tract is vital to keep the body healthy.
 Without this system, your blood would be full of waste products and extra water.
 This could cause other systems, like the cardiovascular system, to malfunction and cause serious health issues.